Dino-Kupinic/tourney/README.md

 It includes an admin dashboard for managing tournaments, teams/players, live scores, and a client app for tournament attendees.

-> [!CAUTION]
-> tourney is still in development.
-You will find bugs and broken/unfinished features.

 ## ⏳ Activity

 ![Alt](https://repobeats.axiom.co/api/embed/bd1b64dfb166474122230a0f147ea9f77e408ad1.svg "Repobeats analytics image")